wichtounet/budgetwarrior/README.rst

 Build from source
 -----------------

-A modern compiler is necessary: GCC >= 4.7 or Clang >= 3.1 You need to set the
+A modern compiler is necessary.
+I am working with GCC 9.3.
+You need to set the
 $CXX variable before executing make.

 Linux